-- LEAs may contract with a third party to make additional attempts to follow up with non-responders.
+- SFAs may contract with a third party to make additional attempts to follow up with non-responders.

 - Prior to actual reduction in benefits or termination of benefits, 10 calendar days advance written notification must be provided to the household.